cseanburns/research-notebook/source/_posts/2013-09-17-lq-vol-1-issue-3-article-3-reading-study.markdown

 date: 2013-09-17 07:38
 comments: true
 categories:
-categories: [LQ Autoethno Field Notes, research]
+categories: [LQ Autoethno Field Notes, research, Author-Borden, Affil-Dartmouth College]
 ---

 For an explanation of this post, see: